 What I Love

-There is a lot I love about this grip that I already mentioned, but I’ll bullet it out just for fun.
+I love a lot about this grip, which I already mentioned, but I’ll bullet it out just for fun.

 - Three batteries will power the camera for days with casual use.